calvinshin/freespirits/README.md

 ## Design Overview
 Free Spirits is an application using Node and Express.
 Aside from express, it depends on two other large modules, mysql and handlebars.
 ### ORM and SQL Database
+The data for this application is currently held in three databases:
+- trips
+- users
+- relations
+-- Because multiple users can connect to a single trip and users can join multiple trips, the one to many relationship is held in a separate database called relations.
 ### Handlebars

 ## Other Elements